-- 1. cash and cash equivalent;

-- 2. financial derivatives instruments (index as underlying);

-- 3. companies with no ESG score;

-- 4. UCITS and Other UCIs; or, among others,
+- 1. cash and cash equivalent; - 2. financial derivatives instruments (index as underlying); - 3. companies with no ESG score; or, among others, - 4.
+UCITS and Other UCIs.

-- 5. equity basket swaps.

-For the sake of clarity, the above-mentioned investments, in aggregate, will never exceed the total of 49% aforementioned.
+For the sake of clarity, the above-mentioned investment, in aggregate, will never exceed the total of 49% aforementioned.